zapapa2/PythonYTUpload/README.md

 # YT_Upload_Engine
 Allows you to upload videos to your YouTube channel.
-Done with Python3.
+Adapted Python3.